 If you are evaluating someone for either role, watch for these:

 - For advisors: No defined topic of expertise.
-"I advise on tech" covers nothing.
+"I advise on tech" covers nothing useful.
 Good advisors have a specific domain — security, machine learning, regulated fintech, B2B SaaS GTM — and they are clear about where their opinion ends.

 - For advisors: Equity as the main incentive.
 Advisors paid purely in equity have very low incentive to show up consistently.
 Ask how many companies they currently advise.